 Substances, which according to the 1st tier have a leaching potential, need more detailed evaluation in the 2nd tier of the Dutch decision tree to establish whether a risk of leaching does indeed exist.
-The 2nd tier can be divided into 2 parts: one part in which GeoPEARL is used and a part in which higher tier data like e.g. monitoring data of the upper groundwater can be considered.
+Tier 2 approaches consist of either Tier 2a parameter refinements for modelling (e.g. non-equilibrium sorption measurements in the FOCUS-PEARL Kremsmünster scenario according to the EFSA GD on Aged sorption implemented from 1 April 2021, detailed in further below) or Tier 2b scenario refinements.
+The 2nd tier based on scenario refinements can be divided into 2 parts: one part in which GeoPEARL is used and a part in which higher tier data like e.g. monitoring data of the upper groundwater can be considered.
 Details regarding the use of monitoring in shallow groundwater are described in a separate report (Cornelese et al., 2003).

 The procedure in tier 2 starts with GeoPEARL calculations with the data from the basic dossier as input parameters but additional information can be used directly to refine the evaluation.
 When the GeoPEARL run with the data from the basic dossier does not lead to an acceptable risk of leaching, i.e., the target concentration is higher than 0.1 μg/l, the applicant can submit additional information (extra laboratory studies and/or field or lysimeter studies).
 The results of extra laboratory studies lead to different input values for GeoPEARL.
+With the entry into force of the EFSA GD "Guidance on how aged sorption studies for pesticides should be conducted, analysed and used in regulatory assessments" (in short, Guidance Aged sorption) as from 1 April 2021, it is possible to combine the parameters from Tier 1 (Kom and 1/n) and the aged sorption studies (DegT50{EQ}, f{NE} and k{des}) in higher-tier groundwater assessment for both parent and metabolites.
+Additional information of Guidance Aged sorption can be obtained from the EFSA scientific opinion (EFSA Journal 2018; 16(8);5382, 86 pp).
+The software tools PEARLNEQ, MODELMAKER and MATLAB are recommended in Guidance Aged sorption.
+Ctqb preferably performs the evaluation using the PEARLNEQ software which was specially developed for derivation of aged sorption parameters from experimental sorption and degradation data.
+The manual of the PEARLNEQ software (v5) is available online (Boesten JJTI and Ter Horst MMS, 2012).
+The combined Tier 2a parameters can be used as input in as well the Tier 1 FOCUS leaching model as in the GeoPEARL model.
 Lysimeter and field studies can lead to new input values as well as to a correction factor for the outcome of the GeoPEARL calculation.
-Interpretation of field and lysimeter experiments shows to what extent the leaching behaviour of a substance can be simulated with FOCUS\PEARL.
+Interpretation of field and lysimeter experiments shows to what extent the leaching behaviour of a substance can be simulated with FOCUS_PEARL.
 The ratio between calculated leaching and leaching measured in the experiment, the so-called simulation error, is then used to adjust the target concentration calculated with GeoPEARL.
 The procedure for evaluation of field and lysimeter experiments is described in a separate report (Verschoor et al., 2001).